permits.llc

 Outreach tied to a permit works because it is specific rather than generic.
 The homeowner knows exactly what you are referring to, which means you do not spend the first sentence of your message explaining who you are and why you called.

-Hi — my name is David Keller, owner of Keller Solar in Lexington.
+Hi, my name is David Keller, owner of Keller EV in Framingham.
 I noticed a permit was recently filed for an electrical service upgrade at your home.
-A 200-amp panel is actually one of the prerequisites for most solar installations, and between the Mass Save rebates and the federal residential clean energy credit, a lot of our customers in your area are finding this a good time to get a quote.
-If you're curious what a system would look like for your home, I'd be happy to put together a no-obligation estimate — just reply here or call me at (781) 555-0142.
+A 200-amp panel is one of the main things that makes a Level 2 home charger straightforward to install, and with a federal home-charger credit ending June 30 and utility wiring rebates still available, a lot of homeowners in your area are getting it done now.
+If you'd like to see what a charger install would look like for your home, I'd be happy to put together a no-obligation estimate.
+Just reply here or call me at (508) 555-0142.
 Either way, congrats on the upgrade.

-What this message does right: it references the permit without being invasive, it connects the panel upgrade to the logical next step, it names a real incentive program, and it ends without pressure.
+What this message does right: it references the permit without being invasive, it connects the panel upgrade to the logical next step, it names a real and time-bound incentive, and it ends without pressure.
 It reads like a neighbor with relevant expertise, not a cold pitch.

 Which Massachusetts geographies produce these permits